deriv-com/flutter-deriv-packages/README.md

 - `@claude Suggest a better way to handle this error`

 Even typing just `@claude` will trigger a general code review based on Flutter/Dart best practices with a focus on security.

+### Access Restrictions

+For security reasons, Claude Code Review is restricted to:
+- Repository organization members
+- Repository collaborators with write access or higher

+This ensures that only trusted contributors can trigger code reviews with Claude.